actions-workshop/actions-workshop/docs/004-security.md

 ![Screenshot of the dependency graph](images/004/dependency_graph.png)

 We can use this data with the [dependency review action](https://github.com/actions/dependency-review-action), which cross-references new dependencies and dependency versions against known vulnerabilities in the [GitHub Advisory Database](https://github.com/advisories).
+This allows us to prevent the introduction of vulnerable dependencies in our pull requests.
+Note that while this requires a GitHub Action to run today, GitHub plans to integrate this natively in the future, similar to CodeQL default setup.

 ### 1.1 - Add a dependency review workflow